mip-master/puzzles/README.md

 community to be solved using MIP.

-Most of the puzzles proposed here can be solved with logic in traditional ways, and we encourage you to do so (consider even sharing with your family and friends!)
+Most of the puzzles proposed here can be solved with logic in traditional ways, and we encourage you to do so--consider even sharing with your family and friends!
 However, our goal is to use MIP as a way to exercise our ability of solving challenging real-world problems.

 Solving challenging problems requires systematic approaches.
-When using the MIP approach, we put effort into understanding the problem (which we have to do any ways), then modeling the problem and implementing the optimization model.
+When using the MIP approach, we put effort into understanding the problem (which we have to do any ways), then modeling the problem, and implementing the optimization model.
 We do not try to solve the problem, solving is a task for the computer.

 This mindset is crucial to effectively solving real-world analytics problems,